📸 LATINO SPORTS GALLERY: Freeway Series – Los Angeles Dodgers vs. Los Angeles Angels

 📍Angel Stadium, Anaheim, California

-📸 Photos captured by Amber Douglas Rodriguez/Latino Sports on Tuesday, August 12th – The Angels won by a final score of 7-6
+📸 Photos captured by Francisco Rodriguez/Latino Sports on Wednesday, August 13th – The Angels won by a final score of 6-5

 Follow us on Social Media for updates and exclusive content